1

 The Business Analytics Manager oversees analytics teams and strategic projects, focusing on business insights, while Data Analysts perform detailed data analysis and reporting.
 Both roles require strong analytical skills, but the manager has broader responsibilities in leadership and strategy.

-What is a business analytics manager?
+What does a business analytics manager do?

 A Business Analytics Manager oversees the collection, analysis, and interpretation of data to help organizations make informed business decisions.
 They lead teams of analysts, develop data-driven strategies, and communicate insights to stakeholders.
 Their responsibilities also include ensuring data quality, selecting appropriate analytical tools, and aligning analytics initiatives with business goals.
 By transforming raw data into actionable intelligence, they play a crucial role in improving efficiency, profitability, and competitive advantage.